 - The Housing Aid for Older Persons Scheme is used to improve the condition of an older person's home.
 The type of work that is covered depends on your local authority and may include structural repairs, re-wiring and upgrades to heating systems.
 For information on what is covered in your area, contact your local authority.

 - You may qualify for a local authority home improvement loan to improve, repair or extend your home.

 The Disabled Living Foundation (DLF) in the UK publishes factsheets on some of the equipment available to help with daily living.
-These factsheets provide advice on adapting your home and information on daily living equipment such as features to look for when choosing equipment.
+These provide advice on adapting your home and information on daily living equipment such as features to look for when choosing equipment.

 The Age Friendly Homes website provides information for older people on housing.
 It includes information on adapting an existing home, new accessible homes, housing grants, housing design as well as housing policy and research.
-The website is managed by the Department of Housing, Local Government & Heritage, the Department of Health, Age Friendly Ireland and The Housing Agency.

 Age Action provides services, support, advice and information specifically for older people.

-The Irish Wheelchair Association can provide information and advice on alterations to make your home more wheelchair-friendly.
+The Irish Wheelchair Association can provide information and advice on changes to make your home more wheelchair-friendly.
 The IWA has also published Best Practice Access Guidelines: Designing Accessible Environments which has technical details on how to build or create an accessible environment.

 The National Disability Authority also has a set of guidelines on accessibility, called Building for Everyone.
 These guidelines show how buildings can be designed, built and managed so that they are accessible to everyone.